 Step four: Prevent a repeat

-Once the breach has been contained, you should further investigate the circumstances of the breach to determine all relevant causes and consider what short or long-term measures could be taken to prevent any reoccurrence.
+Once the breach has been contained, the circumstances of the breach should be investigated to determine all relevant causes and identify short or long-term measures that can be taken prevent a reoccurrence.

 Preventative actions could include a: